Samb-Adagio

 "Samb-Adagio" is a song by Danish percussion duo Safri Duo.
-It was released in 11 June 2001 as the second single from their first mainstream studio album, Episode II.
+It was released on 11 June 2001 as the second single from their first mainstream studio album, Episode II.
 The single reached number nine on the Danish Singles Chart.
 Outside Denmark, the single reached number three in Spain and the top 20 in Belgium (Flanders), Finland, and Germany.
 It also reached the top 30 in the Netherlands, Sweden, and Switzerland.